ngandrass/moodle-data-archiving-concept/docs/requirements/base-requirements.md

 !!! warning "[REQ-DI-00] Equality of archived and original data"
     The archived data must resemble the original data as closely as possible and no critical information, e.g., grades, must be lost or altered.
+Archived data must only be transformed into an alternate representation when inevitable.

 !!! warning "[REQ-DI-00] Static presentation of archived data"
     The presentation of the archived data must not change in the future.
 Therefore, all data must be fully rendered at